 Laser-Assisted Cataract Surgery

-Some people may benefit from the use of lasers, which can be used during cataract surgery to correct astigmatism or assist in the implantation of multifocal lenses, which can improve distance and up-close vision.
+Some people may benefit from the use of lasers during cataract surgery to correct astigmatism or assist in the implantation of multifocal lenses, which can improve distance and up-close vision.

-If your cornea is not completely round, called astigmatism, you may have blurring or distortion of your vision.
-After careful evaluation, we may recommend one of two options to correct your astigmatism.
+If your cornea is not completely round, called astigmatism, you may have blurring or distortion of your vision -- this is typically corrected with contacts or glasses.
+After careful evaluation, your surgeon may recommend one of two options to correct your astigmatism.
 We may correct your vision with a special artificial lens, or we may recommend an alternate procedure called limbal relaxing incision (LRI).
 A small incision is created to reshape your cornea and reduce astigmatism.
 LRI can often be performed at the same time as your cataract surgery.